RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/03-Descriptions-of-Secondary-Objects.md

 Adding references to an **organisation** object requires authorisation from the organisation.
 Removing them does not need any authorisation.
 The maintainer of the **organisation** object can choose to be notified when any reference is added or removed.

-This object is created for new members by the RIPE NCC with “org-type: LIR”.
-These objects are required to include an “abuse-c:” attribute referencing an abuse contact object.
+This object is created for new members by the RIPE NCC with "org-type: LIR".
+These objects are required to include an "abuse-c:" attribute referencing an abuse contact object.

 The member **organisation** objects are partly managed by the RIPE NCC and partly by the member.
-Because of this joint management, with the RIPE NCC **mntner** as the “mnt-by:”, these objects are locked out of normal updates by members.
+Because of this joint management, with the RIPE NCC **mntner** as the "mnt-by:", these objects are locked out of normal updates by members.
 The parts that the member can change can only be edited in the [LIR Portal](https://lirportal.ripe.net/) Object Editors.

 **Description of Attributes Specific to the ORGANISATION Object**